-Common causes of this joint dislocation include:
+Common causes of this include:

-- a toe injury
+- a traumatic toe injury

-- a high foot arch
+- an unusually high foot arch

 - wearing shoes that don’t fit properly